Tears for Tutu, giant of struggle and neighbour who brought round groceries

 "Come December time, Father Tutu and Mom Tutu used to bring groceries for all the grannies here.
 He used to look after the elders.
 So losing someone like him is painful.
 We're filled with tears," Nkele Tshakela told mourners standing alongside the street.

 Usually abuzz with tourists drawn to its vibrant culture and history as a battleground during white minority rule, Vilakazi Street had a sombre mood as mourners laid flowers outside Tutu's home and sang gospel hymns.
-Bishops and deans of the Anglican Church and the Mayor of Johannesburg lit candles.
+Bishops and deans of the Anglican Church and Johannesburg Mayor Mpho Phalatse lit candles.

 Tutu's funeral will be held on Saturday at Cape Town's St George's Cathedral, where he led marches and campaigns to end apartheid from the front steps.

-Cape Town was preparing to host a tribute at its city hall on Wednesday evening, attended by members of Tutu's family, his foundation and various faiths and tribes.
+Cape Town held an interfaith and musical tribute at its city hall on Wednesday evening, attended by members of Tutu's family, as various quotes espousing Tutu's life philosophy were digitally displayed against a backdrop to the podium.

+"If we all live our lives just taking a small amount of the values that he lived with, can you imagine the different world, the different country ... (and) the change that will be made?"
+Alan Winde, the Western Cape premier said in his tribute.

 Tutu will be cremated after Saturday's funeral service and his ashes interred beneath the floor of St George's, the cathedral's dean, Father Michael Weeder, told Reuters, pointing down at a slab of orange tiles aligned with the cross hung at the back of the cathedral.